Flow Control - Part 2

 can see, we have specified a command that tests the value of

-.
-In our example, we test to see if number
+number.
+In our example, we test to see if number has

 a value less than 10.